-Support Group is back for 2017 and with an appropriate topic to kick off the New Year – making your goals SMART.
 How many people make goals in the beginning of the year only to lose sight of them after a few months or even a few weeks?
-At support group, we worked on ways to have more accountability to achieve your goals using the SMART goal technique:
+Here's how to have more accountability to achieve your goals using the SMART goal technique:

 Specific: When you make a goal specific, there is a clear way to tell if you have or have not met your goal.
 Think about what you want to accomplish, why the goal is important, and how you are going to achieve the goal.